 Guangxi CDC is the provincial center for disease prevention and control for Guangxi Zhuang Autonomous Region in southern China.
 Based in the provincial capital, Nanning, it directs and supports a network of municipal and county CDCs throughout the autonomous region of 55 million people.
 Guangxi CDC employees 500 staff and has 24 research divisions and laboratories focusing on human parasitology, immunology, food safety and environmental health, and different bacterial, viral, infectious and chronic diseases.
 It also has a HIV/AIDS clinic to provide testing, counseling, and treatment.

-AHC Global Health Seed Grants: Research in Guangxi, China
+Seed Grants: Research in Guangxi, China

 Chao Wang works at Guangxi CDC as a researcher, focusing on viral hepatitis and holds a PhD in biochemistry and molecular biology from Huazhong Agricultural University, Wuhan, China.
-She will be a visiting scholar at the Division of Gastroenterology Hepatology and Nutrition in the Department of Medicine at the Medical School, working with Guisheng Song.
+She was a visiting scholar at the Division of Gastroenterology Hepatology and Nutrition in the Department of Medicine at the Medical School, working with Guisheng Song.